 As you see, the argument about size and weight is not particularly good.
 That’s especially true if you care about portability.

 Mirrorless cameras have a much stronger advantage over DSLRs.
 They are“what you see is what you get” cameras.
 And this will help you improve as a photographer faster.

 But how?
 They always use the electronic viewfinder (or Live View) to show you what the mirrorless digital camera sees.
 Plus, you see the effects of changing camera settings (shutter speed, aperture, ISO) immediately.

 The video below shows the effects of changing the shutter speed in real time.

-In the photo below, the image you see on the mirror is coming from what the viewfinder sees.
+If you have an optical viewfinder, light can enter your camera from it.
+In the photo below, the image you see on the mirror comes from what the viewfinder sees.

-Since mirrorless cameras have no optical viewfinder, you don’t have to remember this.
-And you can’t do anything even under harsh midday sun (and I do infrared photography with a mirrorless…)
+Since mirrorless cameras have no optical viewfinder, you don’t have to do this.
+And you can’t do anything even under harsh midday sun (and I do infrared photography with a mirrorless…).

 Mirrorless cameras drain their batteries faster than DSLRs.
-Even if the rear LCD is OFF, it uses energy to power the electronic viewfinder.
+Even if the rear LCD is off, it uses energy to power the electronic viewfinder.